23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Up your calcium intake

-Shutterstock 125697809
+shutterstock 125697809

 Getting too little calcium raises the risk of osteoporosis, a brittle-bone condition that accelerates if you have RA.
 Men and women should get 1,000 milligrams of calcium a day, 1,200 for women over 50 and men over 70.
 Dairy is the most famous source of calcium, but it’s also found in such veggies as cauliflower, cabbage, Brussels sprouts, kale, kohlrabi, broccoli, and turnip greens.
 Here are 11 foods with more calcium than a glass of milk.